 My two children both loved attending Alwyn and are now happily at Courthouse.
 I’m passionate about making sure both schools are places where children love to learn and teachers love to teach.
 The Federation is already bringing benefits to children and staff, and I'm excited to see how we can develop the school community further.

 I’m a firm believer in the benefits that exercise, sport, music, art and creativity bring to the wellbeing of children (and adults!) and enjoy live music, yoga and Parkrun.

 Aside from school and family life, I’m a director of a social enterprise that helps charities to lobby the government for policy and legislative change.
-With this I have supported many charities at a senior level with their strategic direction and business plans, experiences which I hope will be useful to the Courthouse Governing Board.
+With this I have supported many charities at a senior level with their strategic direction and business plans, experiences which I bring to the Alwyn and Courthouse Governing Board.

 My wife Kirsty and I have lived in Maidenhead for over 13 years.
 We have a daughter at Courthouse and a son who will hopefully join Courthouse in the near future.

 Given that the school plays such a central role within our community, I put myself forward for a governor position when a vacancy arose.
 The hope is, that in my own way, I can make a positive contribution to the school and create an environment in which all children can excel.

 I believe that my role as an EMEA HR Manager provides the relevant experience and skill set to assist with this.

 With a son now in Alwyn and a daughter in Courthouse, it was important to me to become more involved with the school community and contribute to building on the Federation’s success for our children and staff.

 We are part of a great school.
 I’m especially interested in continuing to develop the strong culture; the feeling of belonging, focus on wellbeing and community that’s so important in enabling our kids to thrive.
 Academically of course, but in many other ways too.
 Creative thinking, problem-solving and emotional resilience are increasingly important in the world they are entering.